Aurora: Extraterrestrial auroras

 An aurora was detected on Mars, on 14 August 2004, by the SPICAM instrument aboard Mars Express.
 The aurora was located at Terra Cimmeria, in the region of 177° east, 52° south.
 The total size of the emission region was about 30 km across, and possibly about 8 km high.
-By analyzing a map of crustal magnetic anomalies compiled with data from Mars Global Surveyor, scientists observed that the region of the emissions corresponded to an area where the strongest magnetic field is localized.
+By analysing a map of crustal magnetic anomalies compiled with data from the Mars Global Surveyor, scientists observed that the region of the emissions corresponded to an area where the strongest magnetic field is localized.
 This correlation indicated that the origin of the light emission was a flux of electrons moving along the crust magnetic lines and exciting the upper atmosphere of Mars.

 Between 2014 and 2016, cometary auroras were observed on comet 67P/Churyumov–Gerasimenko by multiple instruments on the Rosetta spacecraft.
 The auroras were observed at far-ultraviolet wavelengths.
 Coma observations revealed atomic emissions of hydrogen and oxygen caused by the photodissociation (not photoionization, like in terrestrial auroras) of water molecules in the comet's coma.
 The interaction of accelerated electrons from the solar wind with gas particles in the coma is responsible for the aurora.
 Since comet 67P has no magnetic field, the aurora is diffusely spread around the comet.

 Exoplanets, such as hot Jupiters, have been suggested to experience ionization in their upper atmospheres and generate an aurora modified by weather in their turbulent tropospheres.
 However, there is no current detection of an exoplanet aurora.

 The first ever extra-solar auroras were discovered in July 2015 over the brown dwarf star LSR J1835+3259.
 The mainly red aurora was found to be a million times brighter than the northern lights, a result of the charged particles interacting with hydrogen in the atmosphere.
 It has been speculated that stellar winds may be stripping off material from the surface of the brown dwarf to produce their own electrons.
 Another possible explanation for the auroras is that an as-yet-undetected body around the dwarf star is throwing off material, as is the case with Jupiter and its moon Io.